afrittella/back-project/README.md

 ```
 You can change the folder where files are uploaded in config/filesystems.php

+### ToDo
+- Full documentation
+- Tests
+- Localization

 ### Credits

+I was inspired by [Backpack for Laravel](https://github.com/Laravel-Backpack) project, but i tried to make a simple one with only the features I need for my projects.
+Feel free to open a PR or send a feedback if you would like to collaborate and improve it.

 Back Project depends on the following packages:

 - [almasaeed2010/adminlte](https://github.com/almasaeed2010/AdminLTE)